anthonycorletti/cloudrun-fastapi/docs/README.md

 #### DNS Setup with Managed Domain Mappings

-In `cloudbuild.yaml` there is a step called `"create domain name mapping"` which shows how to create a domain name mapping for a cloud run service.
+In `cloudbuild.yaml` there is a step called `"create google cloud infrastructure"` which shows how to create a domain name mapping for a cloud run service.
 You will have to place a substitution variable in the cloud build trigger for your api (`_MY_DOMAIN` as mentioned in `cloudbuild.yaml`).

 #### Google Cloud Scheduler Integration

-In `cloudbuild.yaml` there is a step called `"create google cloud scheduler job"` which deploys a google cloud scheduler job to make HTTP requests to an endpoint you provide.
-You will have to place a substitution variable for your api (`_MY_DOMAIN` as mentioned in `cloudbuild.yaml`).
+In `cloudbuild.yaml` there is a step called `"create google cloud infrastructure"` which deploys a google cloud scheduler job to make HTTP requests to an endpoint you provide.
+You will have to place a substitution variable in the cloud build trigger for your api (`_MY_DOMAIN` as mentioned in `cloudbuild.yaml`).

 #### Google Cloud Pub Sub Integration

+In `cloudbuild.yaml` there is a step called `"create google cloud infrastructure"` which deploys pubsub topic and subscription that are utilized by the `routers/pubsub.py` router.
+You will have to place a substitution variable in the cloud build trigger for your api (`_SERVICE_ACCOUNT_ADDRESS` as mentioned in `cloudbuild.yaml`).
+That service account should be able to create tokens and be authorized as a pubsub service account.